jellyfin/jellyfin-kodi/README.md

 ___
 **A whole new way to manage and view your media library.**

 The Emby for Kodi add-on combines the best of Kodi - ultra smooth navigation, beautiful UIs and playback of any file under the sun, and Emby - the most powerful open source multi-client media metadata indexer and server.
-Retire your MySQL setup in favor of a more flexible setup.
+You can now retire your MySQL setup in favor of a more flexible setup.

 Synchronize your media on your Emby server to the native Kodi database, browsing your media at full speed, while retaining the ability to use other Kodi add-ons to enhance your experience.
-In addition, you can also use any Kodi skin you'd like!
+In addition, you can use any Kodi skin you'd like!
 ___

 ### Supported